 Ami has been designed from the inside towards the outside.
 First of all, an interior that gives you a different feeling from what you may know, an interior that we wanted to be spacious despite a very small footprint.
 Then comes its trim.
 A clever symmetrical conception (front/rear, left/right door) building a strong character and unique functionality (door opening).
 A specific exterior colour that is neither too feminine nor too masculine and that works with the different colour packs we have developed (blue, white, khaki and orange).
 Ami is a base that can become a completely customised object with exterior and interior accessories that are either pure style or offer real extra functionality as well as stickers that give it a completely different character.Pierre Leclercq, Head of Citroën Style

-The Citroen Ami can be availed in three options – Long-term rental, Car-sharing and In-cash.
+The Citroen Ami can be availed in three options in the French market – Long-term rental, Car-sharing and In-cash.
 Long-term rental is for those who already have cars and want a mode of transport for small trips regularly.
 For this option, customers need to pay 2,644 Euros and then a rent of 19.99 Euros per month.
 Car-sharing plan can be availed at 0.26 Euro per minute and will be operated by Free2Move service provider.
 The Ami can also be bought fully in cash for 6,000 Euros.

 Earlier this year Citroen had announced that it will waive one year of rent on the Ami for the first 100 healthcare professionals in France who are interested in purchasing the Ami (the down payment is the same).
 The offer was only open until June 30 and reserved for nursing staff who have been involved in the fight against Covid-19: staff working in public / private health establishments or in medico-social establishments for the elderly and the disabled, city health, medico-social professionals etc.